jimhester/jimhester.com/content/contact/about-me.md

 community, so looked for opportunities that allowed me to continue to do so, which eventually landed me at RStudio.

-Since joining RStudio I have given a number of [talks and workshops](/talks) about R and R packages, which has allowed my to travel to Europe and Australia, as well as throughout the United States.
+At RStudio I have worked on numerious [projects](/projects) including writing and/or maintaining 25+ R packages on CRAN.
+I have also given a number of [talks and workshops](/talks) about R and R packages, which has allowed my to travel to Europe and Australia, as well as throughout the United States.

 <img src="jim-kangaroo.jpg" class="center-block" alt="OHSU Research Week Poster" style="width:60%;height:60%;">

+After a number of years at RStudio I decided to pursue an exciting opportunity and Netflix, building infrastructure and supporting the R community there.

-In my free time, I love spending time with my family, my two daughters and my dog.
+In my free time, I love spending time with my family, my two daughters and my dog Reese.

 You can follow my current work [on GitHub](https://github.com/jimhester).